monodot/knowledge-base/_articles/dotnet.md

 ## OpenTelemetry troubleshooting

-_Cannot install packages_
+### Cannot install packages (.NET Framework)

-- Ensure that "Include Prerelease" is checked in the NuGet Package Manager inside Visual Studio.
+Ensure that "Include Prerelease" is checked in the NuGet Package Manager inside Visual Studio.

+At the time of writing this, some of the underlying OpenTelemetry packages are pre-release versions ("beta", "rc") and pre-release needs to be explicitly allowed.

-_Cannot install packages due to long file names_
+### Cannot install packages, due to long file names

-- If your project folder is nested too deeply in your filesystem, then you'll hit Windows's "long path name" limit.
+If your project folder is nested too deeply in your filesystem, then you'll hit Windows's "long path name" limit.
 So, add a file `nuget.config` with the contents below:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>